github/git-sms/README.md

 Git SMS is an open source project that shows a proof of concept to enable users to interact with GitHub and AI via SMS.
 Simply by texting a number you could summarize issues, pull requests, repos, and receive updates, and more.

-This workflow brings the power of open source and AI to people who may not have consistent access to laptops or high-speed internet.
+This workflow brings the power of open source and AI to people who may not have consistent access to laptops, smartphones, or high-speed internet.

 ## Why It Matters